cengebretson/vim/readme.md

 	ln -s ~/.vim/vimrc ~/.vimrc

-For the most part I try to use the amazing [pathogen](https://github.com/tpope/vim-pathogen) and git submodules maintain the different vim plugins that I use.
+For the most part I try to use the amazing [pathogen plugin](https://github.com/tpope/vim-pathogen) and git submodules to maintain the different vim plugins that I use.
 The easiest way to load and update all of the git submodules is to run the following commands (assumes you are using `.vim` for your vim setup):

 	cd ~/.vim
 	git submodule init